pmichali/lazyjack/README.md

 ### For the `down` command
 * Perform KubeAdm reset command.
 * Remove routes to other nodes' pod networks.
-* Removes bridge plugin's CNI config file.
+* Removes bridge/PTP plugin's CNI config file.
 * Removes the br0 interface

 ### For the `clean` command